schickling/gulp-webserver/README.md

 ## NEW FEATURE @ 1.2.X

+This feature will be discontinue in 1.3.X.

-I have added a new feature to allow you to retrieve the underlying socket.io object and a separate namespace.
+~~I have added a new feature to allow you to retrieve the underlying socket.io object and a separate namespace.

 Please note this feature is turn off by default.
-Now you can pass this two options
+Now you can pass this two options~~

 ```javascript
     ioDebugger: {